wp-plugins/wpi-designer-button-shortcode/readme.txt

 == Description ==

-> WPi Designer Button Shortcode plugin is used to create beautiful buttons & Call to Action Buttons.
+> WPi Designer Button Shortcode plugin is used to create beautiful buttons & Call to Action Buttons in WordPress.
 It has small designer studio where you can style buttons & other elements using simple user interface.
 This plugin conists of below features.

 > 1. Creating beautiful buttons.
 > 2. Creating call-to-action buttons.